The hardware requirements greatly depend on your use case. However, you can find a general evaluation and some example installations below.

 Minimum requirements

-We are running Livingdocs on very basic Amazon S3, Heroku and Cloudfoundry instances for demo, staging and development installations.
+We are running Livingdocs in a managed Kubernetes instance for development purposes.
 This can be interpreted as the minimum requirements (no high availability and limited performance requirements).

 Service | Specs | |